 1. If UE uses home network credential to access a hosting network:

 a.
-When the end user intends to access localized service and the validity conditions of localized service are met, the UE initiates hosting network selection using the hosting network related information received as part of the localized service information as in principle 1 in clause 8.4.2, or using the lists as in principle 2 in clause 8.4.2.
+When the end user intends to access localized service and the validity conditions of localized service are met, the UE initiates hosting network selection using the hosting network related information received as part of the localized service information using the lists in clause 8.4.2.